danluu/post-mortems/README.md

 [Allegro](http://allegro.tech/allegro-cast-post-mortem.html).
 The [Allegro](http://allegro.pl) platform suffered a failure of a subsystem responsible for asynchronous distributed task processing.
 The problem affected many areas, e.g. features such as purchasing numerous offers via cart and bulk offer editing (including price list editing) did not work at all.
 Moreover, it partially failed to send daily newsletter with new offers.
 Also some parts of internal administration panel were affected.

+[Amazon](https://aws.amazon.com/message/41926/).
+Human error.
+On February 28th 2017 9:37AM PST, the Amazon S3 team was debugging a minor issue.
+Despite using an established playbook, one of the commands intending to remove a small number of servers was issued with a typo, inadvertently causing a larger set of servers to be removed.
+These servers supported critical S3 systems.
+As a result, dependent systems required a full restart to correctly operate, and the system underwent widespread outages for US-EAST-1 (Northern Virginia) until final resolution at 1:54PM PST.
+Since Amazon's own services such as EC2 and EBS rely on S3 as well, it caused a vast cascading failure which affected hundreds of companies.

 [Amazon](http://status.aws.amazon.com/s3-20080720.html).
 Message corruption caused the distributed server state function to overwhelm resources on the S3 request processing fleet.

 [Amazon](https://aws.amazon.com/message/65648/).
 Human error during a routine networking upgrade led to a resource crunch, exacerbated by software bugs, that ultimately resulted in an outage across all US East Availability Zones as well as a loss of 0.07% of volumes.